Test Observability on MochaJS

 Prepend browserstack-node-sdk

-to the existing command that you use to trigger a run as shown below and data will automatically start getting sent to BrowserStack Test Observability.
+to the existing command that you use to trigger a run and data will automatically start getting sent to BrowserStack Test Observability.

 Post build run completion, you will see the build URL of Test Observability in your console.
-Alternatively, you can also navigate to your build run through Test Observability dashboard.
+Alternatively, you can also navigate to your build run using Build Runs.

 We're sorry to hear that.
 Please share your feedback so we can do better